ScienceMeter: Tracking Scientific Knowledge Updates in Language Models: Experiment Settings and Results

 \subsection{Models}

 We aim to evaluate the performance of various knowledge update methods on a widely used, reasonably sized model and a frontier large model.
 As a representative of commonly used mid-sized models, we select LLaMA3.1-8B-Instruct~\citep{grattafiori2024llama}, and OLMo2-32B-Instruct~\citep{olmo20242} serves a representative of frontier models, given computational constraints and the limited openness of commercial models.
 Notably, OLMo2-32B-Instruct has demonstrated frontier performance while requiring only one-third of the compute of other open-weight models and outperforming GPT-4o mini~\citep{openai2024gpt4o}.
+See Appendix~\ref{sec:scientific_llms} for results on scientific LLMs.